apache/openserverless/README.md

 multipass launch -nopenserverless -c4 -d20g -m16g --cloud-init https://raw.githubusercontent.com/sciabarracom/openserverless/main/cloud-init.yaml
 ```

-Wait until the vm is ready and you see messages like `status: done` or `Launched: openserverless` (message can be different depending on multipass version effectively installed).
+Wait until the vm is ready and you see the message `Launched: openserverless` (message can be different depending on multipass version effectively installed).

 Finally wait the installation to be completed running the command: